MoonaWorks/VRMLiveViewer-AutoCamera/docs/Getting_Started_EN.md

 | The shake is too strong | Jitter → Position Amount / Rotation Amount |
 | Reduce the horizontal movement by about half | Changing Position → Add X / `positionMax` X |

-## 7. About 360-Degree Rotation
+## 7. 360-Degree Rotation

-In the behavior we confirmed, specifying 360 degrees as a single rotation setting may cause the motion to reverse after 180 degrees.

-In this guide, a 360-degree rotation is therefore built from two consecutive camera data entries: 180 degrees + 180 degrees.
+A 360-degree rotation can be specified with a single camera-data entry.

+For a one-way 360-degree rotation, use `rotationHalf=True` (One Way).

+When `rotationHalf=False`, the rotation moves back and forth: after reaching the maximum angle, it reverses and returns toward the starting angle.

 ## 8. Troubleshooting